usaid-cs/yesterday-i-learned/php.md

 - [PSR-8](https://stackoverflow.com/questions/30762644/huggableinterface-in-php-and-psr-8) ("Huggable interface") is a joke.
 - Inexplicably, `echo 'foo: ' .
 1+1 . ' bar';` echos `1 bar`.
 [Sources](https://stackoverflow.com/a/1105565/1558430) cite, "non-industry-standard operator precedence," but PHP's order of precedence is still inexplicable.
 - [psych](https://psysh.org/) is a [modern](https://www.freecodecamp.org/news/this-is-what-modern-php-looks-like-769192a1320/) PHP REPL.
+- Nullable types are denoted with `?type` (like `?string`) instead of the usual `type?`.
+- ["Sometimes it is convenient to be able to have variable variable names."](https://www.php.net/manual/en/language.variables.variable.php) Therefore, it exists as a core feature.